What we fund

 Photos courtesy of ETHOS, Quincy Asian Resources and Grow Nashua.

-We invest in nonprofit organizations and community-led solutions that address systemic inequities in Connecticut, Maine, Massachusetts, New Hampshire and Rhode Island, building on what we learned from community.
+We invest in nonprofit organizations centering community-led solutions that address systemic inequities.
+We give grants in Connecticut, Maine, Massachusetts, New Hampshire and Rhode Island.

 • Systemic inequities cause health disparities